-Saint Abraham of Galich (Chukhloma Lake), lived and pursued asceticism at the monastery of St Sergius of Radonezh during the fourteenth century.
+Saint Abraham of Galich (Chukhloma Lake), lived and pursued asceticism at the monastery of Saint Sergius of Radonezh during the fourteenth century.
 After long years as a novice, he was deemed worthy of the priesthood.
-Yearning after the perfection of silence, he asked for the blessing of St Sergius, and in the year 1350 settled in the Galich countryside, inhabited by foreign tribes of people.
+Yearning after the perfection of silence, he asked for the blessing of Saint Sergius, and in the year 1350 settled in the Galich countryside, inhabited by foreign tribes of people.

 Having settled in a remote place, Saint Abraham had a revelation to go up a mountain, where he found an icon of the Mother of God shining with an indescribable light.
 The appearance of the holy icon became known to Prince Demetrius of Galich, who entreated the monk to bring it to the city.
 Saint Abraham came with the icon to Galich, where he was met by the Prince and a throng of clergy.
 Numerous healings were worked through the icon of the Mother of God.

 Prince Demetrius gave the monk the means to build a church and monastery near Chukhlomsk Lake, at the place of the appearance of the icon of the Mother of God.
 The church was built and dedicated in honor of the Dormition of the Most Holy Theotokos.
 The newly built monastery of Saint Abraham became a source of spiritual enlightenment for the local foreign peoples.
 When the monastery was built up, he established in his place as head his disciple Porphyrius, and he himself withdrew 30 versts away in search of a solitary place, but there also disciples found him.